qorix-group/process_description/process/process_areas/verification/guidance/verification_process_toolreqs.rst

     - TestType and DerivationTechnique shall be set
     - Description shall not be empty
-    - In a Platform Test Partially/FullyVerifies shall be set to a Platform Requirement
+    - In a platform integration test Partially/FullyVerifies shall be set to a Platform Requirement
     - If Partially/FullyVerifies are set in Feature Integration Test these shall link to Feature Requirements
     - If Partially/FullyVerifies are set in Component Integration Test these shall link to Component Requirements
     - If Partially/FullyVerifies are set in Unit Test these shall link to Component Requirements